 A builder does four things and the owner/Principal does two things under a construction contract.

 Builders/sub-contractors must ensure that the work is done:-

 - allow the builder/sub-contractor to build and

 - pay all proper invoices presented to them in full.

-…..which is all very simple until communication breaks down, paperwork is not done or unexpected things happen on site.
-As that is when disputes occur.
+…..which is all very simple until communication breaks down, paperwork is not done, payment is not made or unexpected things happen on site.

 In short, it is always better not to get involved in construction disputes – as there are generally no winners (other than experts and lawyers).
-So the time spent in getting to know your building contract then managing it.
+So spend time getting to know your building contract then managing it.